lizmat/raku-all-modules/niner/Inline-Perl5/README.md

 ## Catch exceptions thrown by Perl 5 code

-Perl 5's exceptions (die) are translated to X::AdHoc exceptions in Perl 6 and can be cought like any other Perl 6 exceptions:
+Perl 5's exceptions (die) are translated to X::AdHoc exceptions in Perl 6 and can be caught like any other Perl 6 exceptions:

 ```
     {
-        EVAL "die 'a Perl 5 exception!';", :lang<perl5>;
+        EVAL "die 'a Perl 5 exception!';", :lang<Perl5>;
         CATCH {
             when X::AdHoc {
-                say "Cought a Perl 5 exception: $_";
+                say "Caught a Perl 5 exception: $_";
             }
         }
     }